It’s time to celebrate the holidays with this delicious iced sugar cookie latte recipe.

 Hot Sugar Cookie Latte

-- Add the sugar cookie syrup and stir to combine.
+- Add sugar cookie syrup and stir to combine.

-- Steam the milk and pour into each cup over the coffee mixture.
+- Steam the milk and pour into your mug.

-- Enjoy or top with whipped cream and sprinkles!
+- Enjoy as is or top with whipped cream and sprinkles!